 - 3:00 → By the year 1,000, China and India make Europe look like a miniscule backwater.

-- 3:20 → The Mongol invasion kills 40million-70million people across Asia just after 1200 and you can see the lights going out in China.
+- 3:20 → The Mongol invasion kills 40million-70million people across Asia in the early 1200s.
+Watch the lights go out in China in particular.
 This is by far the deadliest war in human history as measured as a percentage of the total population killed.
 So many people died that much of Asia reforested.
 The new trees sucked so much carbon dioxide out of the atmosphere that it is visible in the carbon record.